- What is a donor after circulatory death?

 To declare your willingness to become an organ donor, all you need to do is fill in a donor card or activate the digital organ donor card on the Medical ID app.
 Make sure you always carry it with you.
 From a legal perspective, the donor card represents a declaration of intent which applies until after your death.
 We also recommend that you inform your next of kin of your wish to become a donor.
 If you do not wish to donate certain organs, you can indicate these on your card.
 There is no donor register in Switzerland.

 - Which organs and tissues can be donated?

-The following tissues can be donated: the cornea, ossicles, bones, heart valves, blood vessels, skin, bone marrow and blood.
+The following tissues can be donated: the cornea, ossicles, bones, heart valves, blood vessels, skin.

 - Who can donate an organ?

 Absolute contraindications for organ donation are malignant tumours, prion diseases (Creutzfeldt-Jakob disease), rabies or any untreatable sepsis (bacteria in the blood).
 In the case of other illnesses, organs are evaluated on an individual basis – it may be the case that only some of the organs can be donated.

 People who are HIV-positive or have hepatitis may donate to a recipient who is infected with the same diseases.
 People who were suffering from cancer but have been successfully treated and have been in remission for at least five years can also be organ donors.